SamMajumder/R_Function_Inventory/Geospatial_functions/README.md

 - `bilinear`: Logical.
 If `TRUE`, uses bilinear interpolation for extraction.
 Default is `TRUE`.

 ### Returns:
 A list of dataframes with the extracted raster values.
+Each dataframe will also have a "matched_string" column indicating the matched raster file string pattern.

 ### Notes:
 - The function uses the `st_extract` function from the `sf` package to extract raster values.
 Ensure that the `sf` package is installed and loaded.
 - The `search_strings` parameter is used to identify specific raster files in the directory.
 Ensure that the search strings match the naming convention of your raster files.
+- The function now includes error handling.
+If there's an issue reading a raster file or if the directory path is incorrect, the function will display a warning and continue processing.
+- A progress bar is displayed in the console, indicating which ID is currently being processed.

 ### Example Usage: